 The information held in the email accounts and on the impacted computer was restricted to names, birth dates, medical record numbers, and some clinical information linked to the care provided by University of Utah Health.

-Impacted patients are now being made aware, security processes are being reconsidered and updated, and education will be bolstered with members of the workforce.
+Impacted patients are now being informed, security processes are being reviewed and updated, and education will be bolstered with members of the workforce.

 It is currently not known how many patients have been impacted by the data breach.